NoFishLikeIan/read-this/README.md

 - [x] [_Clojure and mental focus and machine learning and what else_](https://www.youtube.com/watch?utm_campaign=Data%20Machina&utm_medium=email&utm_source=Revue%20newsletter&v=jpFveXUe65I) - Quick talk

-- [ ] [_eight problems for the mirror neuron theory of action understanding in monkeys and humans_](https://www.mitpressjournals.org/doi/pdf/10.1162/jocn.2009.21189) - The evidence in support of one of these theories, namely, that mirror neurons provide the basis of action understanding, _A common, famous and interesting paper that could maybe introduce me to cognitive neuropsychology_
+- [ ] [_Eight problems for the mirror neuron theory of action understanding in monkeys and humans_](https://www.mitpressjournals.org/doi/pdf/10.1162/jocn.2009.21189) - The evidence in support of one of these theories, namely, that mirror neurons provide the basis of action understanding, _A common, famous and interesting paper that could maybe introduce me to cognitive neuropsychology_

 ### Theory books